clij/clij2/reference.md

 <a name="affineTransform"></a>
 ## affineTransform'

-CLIJ affineTransform is deprecated.
+CLIJ affineTransform is <b>deprecated</b>.
 Use affineTransform2D or affineTransform3D instead.

 Applies an affine transform to a 3D image.
 Individual transforms must be separated by spaces.